Pasindu-sd/Windows-PhishGuard/README.md

 ⚠️ **License:** Windows-PhishGuard is proprietary.
 You may view the code, but copying, redistribution, or modification is strictly prohibited.

-that help to detect email phishing and url phishing
+A **powerful Windows security application** designed to proactively detect and alert users about potential phishing websites, helping safeguard personal information and credentials from online threats.

 ### Structure: